 - The resulting action, aimed at preserving a community characterized by tolerance and mutual respect, might include steps ranging from a warning to separation from the school.

 Bright School retains the services of a registered nurse who provides advice for injuries and illness that occur during school hours.
-The nurse does not have set hours, but she is available on call when needed.
-The school secretary, office staff, assistant heads of school, and teachers take care of minor injuries such as cuts and scrapes, headaches and stomach aches.
-The office staff personnel also attend to the dispensing of prescription medicine if a medical form is filed with the office.
 All prescription medicines brought to school must be in the original containers and checked in with the school secretary.
 They must be clearly marked with the child’s name and carry specific physician’s instructions for dispensing.

-Although inhalers and cough drops may stay with the child in certain cases for self-medicating, the school secretary and the classroom teacher must have a record of them and monitor their use.
+Although inhalers and cough drops may stay with the child in certain cases for self-medicating, the nurse and the classroom teacher must have a record of them and monitor their use.
 No medication (including acetaminophen and ibuprofen) will be given to students without parental permission.

 Please see the ALLERGIES and EPI-PENs sections for more information.Return to Top